graham-walker/youtube-dl-react-viewer/README.md

 7. The web app will be accessible in the browser at `http://localhost:5000`

 #### Editing environment variables
 Because `.env` is copied to the container during the build step the Docker image must be rebuilt in order to change environment variables.
-After editing `.env` run `docker compose build --no-cache app && docker compose up -d` to rebuild.
+After editing `.env` run `docker compose down --remove-orphans && docker compose build --no-cache && docker compose up -d --force-recreate` to rebuild.

 #### Updating a Docker Installation